oguzgelal/reclare/docs/concepts/Context.md

 ## Context

-[Reclare context](https://github.com/reclarejs/reclare/blob/master/src/ctx/ctx.js) is an enclosed object that holds everything together, including the state and the declarations.
-It also exposes the api; allowing access to `broadcast`, `subscribe`, `getState`, `registerMiddlewares` and `registerHooks` methods.
+[Reclare context](https://github.com/reclarejs/reclare/blob/master/src/ctx/ctx.js) is an enclosed object that holds the state and the declarations, and exposes the api; allowing access to `broadcast`, `subscribe`, `getState`, `registerMiddlewares` and `registerHooks` methods.

 The context must be created using the `createContext` method.
 It takes an object for configuration options, and returns the context object.